University of Michigan-Flint Food Safety Policy

 - All other areas on University property where events might be scheduled

-All food and beverages consumed on campus must be obtained from University Catering Services, EBS Express or an Approved Caterer from the list below.
+All food and beverages consumed on campus must be obtained from University Catering Services or an Approved Caterer from the list below.
 The exception is food brought to campus for one’s own personal consumption.

 UM-Flint is dedicated to protecting the campus community and its guests, and to that end has established this food safety policy.